smucclaw/lam4/README.md

 This will be simpler soon enough, once I've set up a Nix environment etc. But in the meantime:

 You basically have to set up two things:

-1. The Langium frontend: see the detailed instructions below
+1. The Langium frontend: see the detailed instructions in the "To build / generate the Langium frontend parser" section below

-2. The Langium backend:  see the detailed instructions in the `lam4-backend` readme
+2. The Haskell codebase: Use GHC 9.8.2 and `cabal`.

-There will be wrapper scripts / services to make working with this more ergonomic soon enough.
-But in the very short term, you have to generate the AST from the lam4 frontend, and then run it through the backend parser.
+When building the Haskell codebase, if the `Grisette` dependencies complains about not having Z3 on your PATH, you may need to add it to your PATH.

 ## How to compile Lam4 files